-The Federal Sentencing Guidelines are used by federal judges in the determination of sentences for convictions of federal crimes.
+The Federal Sentencing Guidelines are used by federal judges to help determine sentences for people who have been convicted of federal crimes.
 In the past, the federal sentencing guidelines severely restricted the sentences that judges could mete out to defendants in their courtrooms.
-Now the federal sentencing guidelines are no longer mandatory, but they are always calculated as part of the sentencing process and judges frequently observe the guideline sentence ranges.
+The federal sentencing guidelines are no longer mandatory, but they are always calculated as part of the sentencing process, and judges frequently observe the guideline sentence ranges.

 FEDERAL SENTENCING GUIDELINES FAQs